svitalis123/quest/README.md

 ---

-##  Pedagogical Foundation: Nova Pioneer Culture Principles
+##  Nova Pioneer Culture Principles

 The Quest platform is an extension of the Nova Pioneer culture.
 Every component reinforces these core values: